 Favorite quote from the author:

-Whenever we don’t like what someone does or the way they think, it’s a signal that something we care about is at stake, and we shouldn’t ignore that.
+Whenever we don’t like what someone does or the way they think, it’s a signal that something we care about is at stake.
 The problem lies in the way we react to these situations.
-Discovering how to respond positively to opposing views will open up a world of possibilities to improve your life.
+Discovering how to respond positively to opposing views will open up a world of possibilities.

 That’s exactly what Buster Benson’s Why Are We Yelling?: The Art of Productive Disagreement will teach you.
-His tips will help you discover how to debate productively.
-After reading this you’re going to find that you feel less irritation when someone opposes you, which will help your relationships and world expand and improve.
+His tips will show you how to debate productively.

 Here are the 3 most impactful lessons about getting along with others better: